 “Anxiety sensitivity” is a term used in reference to the tendency of people to misinterpret certain anxiety-related sensations and assume that they could have negative consequences.

-Studies have shown that a person’s anxiety sensitivity predicts their risk of future panic attacks.
+Studies have shown that a person’s anxiety sensitivity predicts their risk of future anxiety or panic attacks.

 The researchers behind the 2001 study found a negative association between the frequency of exercise and a person’s anxiety measures.